Edit this wiki page Follow

 • Attune Magic - Once spells have been learned, players can choose which of their known spells they would like to have equipped for usage.

-• Bottomless Box- After finding it, players can store items in it.
+• Bottomless Box- After acquiring it, players can store items in it.
 There is no limit either to the number of items players can hold in their inventories or the number of items that the Bottomless Box can hold, so using the Box is a strictly organizational choice.

 • Reverse Hollowing - Reverts player from hollowed form back to human form at the cost of one point of humanity.